van001/lesscode-fp/README.md

 ```

 ### Stream ###
-While monad and applicative allows your for a sequential and concurrent data flow (think as a lego blocks), there is an abstraction which would want something to happend one after another.
+While monad and applicative allows your for a sequential and concurrent data flow (think as a lego blocks), there is an abstraction which would want something to happen one after another, forever.
 Like picking the water from one bucket and dumping to another, forever.
 I am not sure if there is a name for this in functional programming but I'd like to call it a Stream.
 This is a classic callback pattern.